Marneus68/stn/README.md

 The specifications of the Telnet protocol can be found in [RFC 854](http://www.faqs.org/rfcs/rfc854.html) several RFCs expand on this one.
 [Here](http://binaryhole.blogspot.fr/2006/12/bh-1-telnet-protocol-explained.html)'s a detailed article on how it actually works and can sometimes be implemented.

+Additionnally [here are](http://www.freesoft.org/CIE/RFC/854/8.htm) [some follow up articles](http://www.freesoft.org/CIE/RFC/854/7.htm) that describe the command format used by the Telnet protocol.

+Basically, after the connection is established, both the client and the server must be able to communicate via 2 or 4 bytes long messages.
+These messages all start by the "Interpret as Command" (IAC, Data Byte 255) escape character.
+Everything else is transmitted transparently.

 Client
 ------